input-output-hk/catalyst-ci/docs/src/guides/docs.md

     DO ../earthly/docs+BUILD
 ```

-To build a docs artifact which will be used later just invoke `+BUILD` UDC target
+To build a docs artifact which will be used later just invoke `+BUILD` Function target
 on the already prepared docs environment `+src` target which we have discussed before.

 ```Earthfile